Channel Type Recognition in Wireless Communications: A Deep Learning Approach: System Model

 \section{System Model}

 We consider a wireless communication link with one next-generation nodeB (gNB) and one user equipment (UE), where the gNB and UE are equipped with $N_\text{G}$ and $N_\text{U}$ antennas, respectively, where $N_\text{G},N_\text{U}\geq1$.
-The gNB and UE communicates with each other through a wireless channel, and the transmitted signal is contained in $B$ resource blocks (RBs) and $M$ symbols.
-At the Rx side (UE for downlink and gNB for uplink), the received signal is first descrambled, which inherently carries channel features and are free from channel estimation errors since they are obtained prior to channel estimation.
+The gNB and UE communicates with each other through a wireless channel, and the transmitted signal is contained in $B$ resource blocks (RBs) and $M$ symbols, where an RB consists of 12 consecutive sub-carriers~\cite{38211}.
+At the Rx side (UE for downlink and gNB for uplink), the received signal is first transformed into the frequency domain via FFT, followed by descrambling, which inherently carries channel features and are free from channel estimation errors since they are obtained prior to channel estimation.
 Therefore, the descrambled signal at the Rx can be employed to assess the WCT.